gosub-io/gosub-engine/crates/gosub-bindings/README.md

 # Gosub Bindings
-These are the bindings the expose some of Gosub's engine to the world via a C API.
-Typically these will be used by user agents.
+These are bindings that expose some of Gosub's engine to the world via a C API.
+Typically these bindings will be used by user agents.

 ## Building
 By default, the bindings will be built in release mode.
 You can modify this by specifying a `MODE` variable: